-Farías’ music has been performed by; L’ Orchestra Filarmonica di Torino, Aspekte New Music Ensemble of Salzburg, VOCE Choir, Fairfax Symphony Orchestra, Philharmonie Baden-Baden, The Chamber Music Society of Sacramento, Apollo Chamber Players, Camerata Argentina de Guitarras, San Francisco Conservatory Guitar Ensemble, Orchestra del Teatro Comunale di Bologna, Cuarteto Latinoamericano, Ensemble Forestare, Alturas Duo, bandoneonist of Astor Piazzolla’s sextet: Daniel Binelli, the guitarist of the mega selling rock band The Police: Andy Summers, jazz fusion guitarist Mike Stern, and classical guitarists; Eliot Fisk, Ben Verdery, David Tanenbaum, Ricardo Cobo, Emanuele Segre, José Antonio Escobar, Carlos Perez, Joaquín Clerch Díaz, Roberto Limon, Marcelo de la Puebla, Piraí Vaca, and Orellana & Orlandini duo among many others.
+His music has been premiered, performed and or recorded by; L’ Orchestra Filarmonica di Torino, Aspekte New Music Ensemble of Salzburg, VOCE Choir, Fairfax Symphony Orchestra, Philharmonie Baden-Baden, The Chamber Music Society of Sacramento, Apollo Chamber Players, Camerata Argentina de Guitarras, San Francisco Conservatory Guitar Ensemble, Orchestra del Teatro Comunale di Bologna, Cuarteto Latinoamericano, Ensemble Forestare, Alturas Duo, bandoneonist of Astor Piazzolla’s sextet: Daniel Binelli, Andy Summers, Mike Stern, and classical guitarists; Eliot Fisk, Ben Verdery, David Tanenbaum, Ricardo Cobo, Emanuele Segre, José Antonio Escobar, Carlos Perez, Joaquín Clerch Díaz, Gabriel Bianco, Roberto Limon, Marcelo de la Puebla, Piraí Vaca, and Orellana & Orlandini Duo among many others.

-In 2006, Farías founded the Chilean Guitar Ensemble; a group that brings together the most outstanding performers of the Chilean guitar scene, premiering some of the most important compositions that he wrote while he was its musical and artistic director: Arauco: por Fuerte, Principal y Poderosa, and ¡Arma!, ¡Enfrena!, ¡Aína!.
-In its 10 years of existence, there have been more than 60 guitarists who have participated in this project, premiering more than 20 works that composers from Chile, Argentina, France, Taiwan, Greece and Puerto Rico have specially written for them.
+In 2006, Farías founded the Ensamble de Guitarras de Chile, a group that brings together the most outstanding performers of the Chilean guitar scene.
+In its 10 years of existence, there have been more than 60 guitarists who have participated in this project, premiering more than 20 works that composers from Chile, Argentina, United States, France, Taiwan, Greece and Puerto Rico have specially written for them.

-He served as professor of composition at Modern School of Music and Dance Institute, in Chile, from 2002 to 2012.
-In August of 2012 he moved to Washington DC and began a Residence as a Composer at the Catholic University of America, in its Latin American Music Center.
+He served as professor of composition at Escuela Moderna de Música y Danza, in Chile, from 2001 to 2012.
+In August of 2012 he moved to Washington DC and during 2013 he did a Residence as a Composer at the Catholic University of America, in its Latin American Music Center.

 His music for guitar has been published by Berben (Italy), E.M.E.C.
 (Spain), Doberman-Yppan, and Les Productions d’OZ (Canada).